Build a Multi-Language Dynamic Website with Laravel Localization

 Create the Controllers

-We will create two controllers - one for the Home page and the other, a resource controller, to add/update language names.
+We will create two controllers - one for the Home page and the other, a resource controller, to add/update languages.

 php artisan make:controller HomeController